Aurjay/MT_DeepFTSG/README.md

 ## Usage
-Change the required path in the file 'src/Infer_DeepFTSG_2_all_in_one_final_script.py' Please download the required pretrained weights from https://github.com/CIVA-Lab/DeepFTSG and specify the appropriatte folder in 'src/Infer_DeepFTSG_2_all_in_one_final_script.py'
+Change the required path in the file 'src/Infer_DeepFTSG_2_all_in_one_final_script.py' Please download the required pretrained weights from https://github.com/CIVA-Lab/DeepFTSG and specify the appropriate folder in 'src/Infer_DeepFTSG_2_all_in_one_final_script.py'

 python src/Infer_DeepFTSG_2_all_in_one_final_script.py